Tom Sachs and Nike Want to Take You to Space Camp

-Back in 2012, artist Tom Sachs set up an installation at the Park Avenue Armory called Space Program 2.0: Mars.
-He partnered up with Nike and created a collection of jackets, T-shirts, and, most importantly, a sneaker called the NikeCraft Mars Yard shoe.
-The brown, cream, and red style was a hit and became a collector’s item.
+Back in 2012, artist Tom Sachs set up an installation at the Park Avenue Armory called SPACE PROGRAM 2.0: Mars.
+He partnered up with Nike and created a collection of jackets, t-shirts and most importantly a sneaker called the NikeCraft Mars Yard shoe.
+The brown, cream and red style was a hit and became a collector’s item.
 Five years later, he’s back with a new, improved version based on the failures and limitations of the original version.

 Aptly called the NikeCraft Mars Yard 2.0, it looks almost identical save for a few key changes to make it even more functional.
 They swapped in a more breathable mesh, so your feet remain nice and cool.
-The distinctive red straps have an extra stitch so you can tug them out without worrying that the tabs will tear.
-Originally the sole was meant to be worn on rugged terrain and featured protrusions for traction — those have since been flipped for urban wear.
+The distinctive red straps have an extra stitch so you can tug them out without worry that the tabs will tear.
+Originally the sole was meant to be worn on rugged terrain and featured protrusions for traction – those have since been flipped for urban wear.
 And the sneakers will come with two kinds of insoles: a traditional mesh and a cork one covered in Sach’s signature scribbles.
 The latter is for people who like to skip the socks and don’t want the odor that comes with prolonged wear.
-The new prototype was tested by Sachs and his studio team and is meant to withstand any abuse you throw at it, be it folding, scratching, or any other wear and tear.
+The new prototype was tested by Sachs and his studio team and is meant to withstand any abuse you throw at it, be it folding, scratching or any other wear and tear.

 NikeCraft Mars Yard 2.0, $200.
 Sign up here.